 Section 3: Affiliate membership shall be open to any agency, organization, business or any civic group in or outside of Indiana and may become an affiliate member upon payment of membership dues.
 Affiliate members may not vote or hold office.

 The Indiana Association of the Deaf shall be an affiliate of the National Association of the Deaf wherein IADʼs rules, regulations, mission and objectives are consistent with those of the NAD.

-Section 1: The Board of Directors of the Association shall consist of nine (9) members.
+Section 1: The Board of Directors of the Association shall consist of nine (9) voting members.
 The Board of Directors shall consist of four (4) officers: President, Vice President, Secretary, and Treasurer.
 The remaining five (5) members shall be Directors at Large.
-All of the officers shall be Deaf or Hard of Hearing.
-A three-fourths (3/4) majority of the Directors at Large shall be Deaf or Hard of Hearing.
+All of the officers shall be Deaf (Deaf is defined as having any significant hearing loss).
+A three-fourths (3/4) majority of the Directors at Large shall be Deaf.

 Section 2: The officers and directors at large of the Association shall be elected by ballot vote at the biennial conference and shall assume their respective duties immediately after adjournment of the biennial conference.

-Section 4: The Board of Directors who wish to resign shall submit his/her resignation in writing to the President.
+Section 4: Any Board of Directors who wishes to resign shall submit his/her resignation in writing to the President.